Frei-Laubersheim fibula: Inscription

 The first word, boso, represents a man's name found in Old High German (Poso, Buoso or Buaso), Old English (Bōsa) and Old Norse (Bōsi).
-Since boso also appears in compound (dithematic) names such as Bosogast and Bosochind, boso in the inscription may be a shortened form of a longer name.
+Since boso also appears in dithematic names such as Bosogast and Bosochind, boso in the inscription may be a shortened form of a longer name.
 It could also be connected with Bosenheim (Bad Kreuznach), a small town located a few miles to the north of Frei-Laubersheim which is believed to have taken its name from the Boso clan which settled there in the middle of the 5th century.
 The second word, wraet, is understood as a dialectal variant of West Germanic *wrait, the 3rd person singular past form of the verb *wrītan (to engrave, write), a term regularly appearing in runic inscriptions to describe the practice of carving or engraving runes.
 By the time of attestation, this *ai had undergone monophthongization in most West Germanic dialects: Old Saxon wrêt, Old Frisian wrêt, Old English wrât, but Old High German reiz.
 The ae in wraet may represent a transitional stage between the diphthong *ai and the long vowel which was to replace it, which may indicate a Low German origin for the inscription.
 The third word, runa, is either the accusative plural or singular collective form of the word 'rune'.
 Thus, the first part of the inscription reads "Boso wrote (the) runes".

 The second line of the inscription is more difficult to interpret.
 It reads: